Virginia Renewable Energy

 This is no small feat in a state that experiences many gas plants.
 A study by S&P Global found that Dominion had artificially inflated its demand forecasts for years to justify building new factories.
 (The Rocky Mountain Institute reports that such demand inflation is common in long-term contracts.)
 Late last year, Dominion finally abandoned plans to build an additional 1.5 gigawatt natural gas power plant despite the surplus.

-See also China Renewable Energy Statistics
+See also Renewable Energy Engineering Degree Online

 Earlier this month, the General Assembly passed a law that gives state regulators control over the timing and financing of coal plant shutdowns to ensure it benefits taxpayers.
 The Dominion vehemently opposed the bill; It was the first anti-Dominion bill to pass the Senate in years.
 A similar battle to shut down natural gas power plants is likely to take place in the coming years.